open-feature/go-sdk-contrib/tools/tck/README.md

   `testing.Short()` is nevertheless still checked in both adoptions.
 It is not the exclusion any more; it is the one guard that still fires for a developer who names the package directly, and it costs a line.
-- **The filter is a naming contract, and a test holds it.** `-run`/`-skip` match test names, so a conformance suite renamed to something without `Conformance` in it would silently start running under `make e2e` and stop running under `make tck` — the same class of mistake as an exclusion something else undoes, in a new form.
-Each adoption therefore carries a test that parses its own package and fails unless the tests that call `tck.Run` are exactly the tests the filter selects.
+- **Not a test-name filter either, any more.** `make tck` was `-run 'Conformance'` and `make e2e` was `-skip 'Conformance'` until the adoptions moved into modules of their own.
+That worked, but it made the *name* of a test load-bearing: a suite renamed without the word in it would silently start running under `make e2e` and stop running under `make tck`, so each adoption needed a test that parsed its own package and checked the correspondence in both directions.
+A directory needs no such guard, because a file is in it or it is not.
-  That test is untagged, so it runs in `make test` and needs neither Docker nor `-tags=e2e`.
+- **What each adoption still carries** is the other half of that guard, and only that half: a test that fails if nothing in the module reaches `tck.Run`, because a conformance module whose tests have stopped running the suite makes `make tck` green by running nothing.
+It is untagged — which is the point, since it has to run in the build the suite is absent from — so `make test` runs it with neither Docker nor `-tags=tck`, and it reads the tagged file from disk rather than importing it.
+It no longer asserts anything about names; a rule defending a convention nothing selects on is a rule with no consequence.
 - **It is written down** — here, in `CONTRIBUTING.md` next to `make test` and `make e2e`, and in each adoption's own README.
 No scheduled or path-filtered workflow was added; the three self-tests below still run in the default build and are the fast canary.

-One gap is left open deliberately: `go test -tags=e2e ./providers/flagd/e2e/` typed by hand still runs the suite, because it names the package and asks for exactly that.
+One gap is left open deliberately: `go test -tags=tck ./providers/flagd/tck/` typed by hand still runs the suite, because it names the package, asks for the tag, and so asks for exactly that.
 Only `-short` stands in the way.
 The exclusion is against pipelines running the suite by accident, not against a developer running it on purpose.

 ## Findings